This savory, spice rubbed pork roast with its rich basting sauce makes a wonderfully satisfying dinner.

 His mom would spend the afternoon making a roast, and his family would eat dinner a little early while watching the football game.
 His description of his mom’s tender, juicy roasts made me smile.

 It definitely is roast weather, and I couldn’t wait to make my first roast of the season.
 But not just any roast.
 I wanted this one to be extra-special.
-To be an absolute feast of flavors.

-I carefully picked a medley of spices that would beautifully compliment the roasted pork: basil, cumin, ground cloves, rosemary, and pepper.
+When you are ready to roast, mix together a mouthwatering spice rub and a Dijon basting sauce, I carefully picked a medley of spices that would beautifully compliment the roasted pork: basil, cumin, ground cloves, rosemary, and pepper.

 Instructions